 Damp in the home is terrible for your health — you can even feel it in your bones after a while!

 The signs of damp are not always obvious, as some homeowners try to cover mould with wallpaper.
 However, if you don’t fix the root cause, mould will always return, peeling off wallpaper and revealing the ugly black fungus beneath.

 Not only is mould unsightly, but it’s also bad for your health.
 Mould is a fungus growing on surfaces such as walls and ceilings.
 Mould thrives in damp, humid conditions, which is why you find it mostly in bathrooms, laundry rooms and kitchens.

-Mould gives off microscopic spores that can get into the atmosphere and spread throughout a room, which is why you often find it in patches away from the source.
+Mould gives off microscopic spores that can get into the atmosphere and spread throughout a room, which is why you often find patches away from the source.

 I often felt ill after completing my inspection — face masks weren’t as readily available in those days.